Djphoenix719/FVTT-PF2EToolbox/README.md

 Found in the journals tab.

 ### Token Setup
 If you name all your token images in the below manner, it can smartly map token names for a specified folder automatically.
+Supported file formats are jpg, jpeg, png, gif, webp and svg - the token setup tool will detect any of these formats, but you must use the same format for all your tokens of a specific creature because of limitations with Foundry.

 Token names should be as follows, and will be checked for in a configurable path of your choice.

-> `Creature_Name_No_Spaces_##.png`
+> `Creature_Name_No_Spaces_##`

 Creatures that are NOT set to "Link Actor Data" (meaning they are NOT unique) will use the correct wildcard syntax.
 Otherwise, they MUST end with `01`.